 The Regalis expression forms part of Dalmores Fortuna Meritas Travel Retail collection and has been finished in Amoroso sherry casks.

-Dalmore Regalis, OB, 40% abv, self purchase, Travel retail only.
+Dalmore Regalis, OB, 40% abv, from my collection, Travel retail only.

 The nose is quite light and nutty with hints of green fruit.
 Theres a soft biscuity note and something that reminds me of a wine like character.